Louis I de Lorraine, Cardinal de Guise: Peace

 With the first war of religion brought to a close by the Peace of Amboise.
 Catherine de Medici worked hard to secure the nobility was reconciled with each other.
 To this end she sort to rehabilitate the Prince of Condé who had led the rebel army during the war.
 She proudly informed the duchesse de Guise that Cardinal Guise and Jacques, Duke of Nemours were reconciled with the Prince.

 In the years of peace that followed, Cardinal Guise would be a regular fixture on the conseil privé.
 He and his brother Lorraine (after his return) represented the hardline Catholic position in the court, alongside the Duke of Montpensier and Nevers.
-During the royal tour that circumnavigated the kingdom from 1564-1566, Cardinal Guise was the only member of his family who accompanied the court on its journey.
+During the royal tour that circumnavigated the kingdom from 1564 to 1566, Cardinal Guise was the only member of his family who accompanied the court on its journey.
 The rest of his family, feeling the sting of royal displeasure having retreated to Joinville.

 In 1565 he was among the notables who attended the Conference of Bayonne.
 During the meeting the Duke of Alba, negotiating for the Spanish complemented Cardinal Guise on his steadfast Catholicism.
 While the subject of the meeting was the fairly uncontroversial matter of marriage arrangements between the royal families of the two kingdoms.
 This was misinterpreted, deliberately or otherwise by leading Protestant nobles who were not present as a meeting to discuss the liquidation of French Protestants.
 This would be one of the impetuses for the Protestant coup that started the second war of religion.
 That same year, he attempted to prosecute a 'heretical' curate in the town of Courtenay, his efforts were however confounded when the seigneur de Courtenay seized the official that the Cardinal had sent, holding him as a hostage until the curate was released.